Boost Your Booth: 7 Ways to Increase Trade Show Traffic in Chicago

 2. Use an Interactive Attraction to Create Curiosity

 This is where interactive event robots, AI photo experiences, and drawing robots can help.
-They create:
+They create visual interruption, interest, and a low-pressure way for attendees to approach the booth.

 3. Give Attendees a Clear Reason to Stop